-Download a copy of If you're on a budget, a smart meter could make life easier
+Download a copy of If you're on a budget a smart meter could make life easier, or print out this page to give to someone you know.

 Smart meters measure your energy usage and automatically send these readings to your energy supplier so you won’t have anyone coming round to read your meter, or need to search in hard to access cupboards to take readings yourself.